-It isn’t surprising that a company like Google swears by design thinking: it brings excellent results.
-Ask any major player how they build products and you’re sure to hear it cited, with giants like Apple and unicorns like Taxify or AirBnB counting it as a go-to tool for developing their UX.
-In an age where user preferences are constantly shifting, turning a blind eye to design thinking might just land your product in the Museum of Failure.
+It isn’t surprising that a company like Google swears by design thinking and agile development practices: they bring excellent results.
+Ask any major player how they build products and you’re sure to hear about them, with giants like Apple and unicorns like Taxify or AirBnB citing them as go-to tools for developing their UX.
+In an age where user preferences are constantly shifting, turning a blind eye to design thinking, or failing to apply agile development practices might just land your product in the Museum of Failure.

 In fact, design thinking and service design have become so mainstream that even government branches here in Estonia use them, in things like road administration projects and country-wide digital hackathons.
 The Estonian government’s official gateway, eesti.ee, has even hired its first dedicated product designer.
-The whole world is thinking in terms of customer research and short sprints to improve their services — if you’re not doing this too, now’s your last damn chance to get started.
+The whole world is thinking in terms of customer research, agile development practices and short sprints to improve their services — if you’re not doing this too, now’s your absolute last chance to get started.

 Automatization will deeply impact the sharing economy

 Another change that’s going to have a deep impact on business is automatization.
 A recent McKinsey report quotes 50% of work activities worldwide as technically automatable.
 So consider this: several major industries have already been revolutionized by sharing economy models.
 In the hotel industry, AirBnB has made it possible for anyone to rent out their home.
 In food service, Deliveroo or Wolt have made it possible for anyone to deliver food.
 In transportation, Uber and Taxify have provided inexpensive alternatives to traditional car services.
 In all three cases, a new business model has improved user experience and cut costs by creating a more efficient entity to connect customers with a product.